The difference between a good business decision and a costly one often comes down to one thing.

 One way to evaluate potential partners is to ask questions that reveal how they really work — how they think, communicate, and deliver when things don’t go exactly as planned.

-These questions will help you separate the vendors who sell research from the partners who shape it:
+The following questions will help you separate the vendors who sell research from the partners who shape it:

 Your Research Partner Evaluation Checklist